-With 30 years of experience diagnosing and treating infertility, The Utah Center for Reproductive Medicine is a national leader in infertility care.
+With over 30 years of experience in diagnosing and treating infertility, The Utah Center for Reproductive Medicine (UCRM) is a national leader in infertility care.
 Our success rates are as important to us as they are to our patients.
-In 2012, there were 370 clinics performing in vitro fertilization.
-The Utah Center for Reproductive Medicine (UCRM) remains one of the select IVF clinics in the United States with success rates that far exceed the national average, particularly in light of the complexity of the cases we treat.
+UCRM is a member of the Society for Assisted Reproductive Technology (SART) which is an organization dedicated to the practice of assisted reproductive technology.
+As a SART member we report our treatment outcomes to SART who then validate and report to the Center for Disease Control and Prevention.
+UCRM continues to be one of the select IVF clinics in the United States with success rates that exceed the national average, particularly in light of the complexity of the cases we treat.

 While success rates are an important factor in considering a fertility specialist, we also believe that the satisfaction of our patients, whatever the outcome of their fertility treatment, is equally important.
 We strive to deliver the best individual treatment plan and personalized care to all of our patients.
-The University of Utah’s health care system has been ranked in the top 10 of university health care organizations for the last three years.
-Additionally, we recently chose to publish all patient satisfaction comments to indicate our commitment to providing evidence-based, compassionate and cost effective care.
-Our first delivery is hope—in a friendly, professional, caring, evidence-based, time sensitive, convenient and cost effective manner.
+The University of Utah Health has been ranked in the top 10 of 120 nationally recognized university health care organizations for the last seven years.
+Additionally, we were one of the first medical centers to publish all patient satisfaction comments to indicate our commitment to providing evidence-based, compassionate and cost effective care.
+At UCRM, Our first delivery is hope—in a friendly, professional, caring, evidence-based, time sensitive, convenient and cost effective manner.

 In Vitro Fertilization Helps Couple Become a Family